 Voter turnout refers to the proportion of eligible voters who cast a ballot in an election.
 Women have registered and voted at higher rates than men in every presidential election since 1980, with the turnout gap between women and men growing slightly larger with each successive presidential election.
-Women, who constitute more than half the population, have cast almost 10 million more votes than men in recent elections.
 For more detailed analyses and research from CAWP scholars, see our Women Voters and the Gender Gap page.

 - Voter Registration by Gender